XcrigX/hapi-fhir-jpa-db-migration-starter/readme.md

 - dryRun = true/false - tells the migration utility to whether to perform a dry-run vs actual migration

 - apiKey - An api key which is required to invoke the API.
-Intended as an added measure of psuedo-security to precent unathorized invocations.
+Intended as an added measure of psuedo-security to prevent unauthorized invocations.
 A generated or secret API key can be injected at deploy time to override the default.

 Example invocation:
 http://localhost:8080/migratedb/migrate-db?dbType=POSTGRES_9_4&dryRun=true&apiKey=ABC123